rall/data-engineering/README.markdown

+# Submission for Software Engineer Challenge

+## Instructions to run demo:
+1. To run this demo in a VM, you will need to install Vagrant [http://www.vagrantup.com] and VirtualBox [https://www.virtualbox.org]

+1. You will also need to install the vagrant-librarian-chef plugin:

+        vagrant plugin install vagrant-librarian-chef

+1. Next, start up the VM and provision dependencies

+        vagrant up
+        vagrant provision

+1. SSH into the new VM

+        vagrant ssh

+1. Change to the /vagrant directory and install the ruby gems needed

+        cd /vagrant
+        bundle

+1. Create the db and run the migration

+        rake db:create
+        rake db:migrate

+1. Ensure the specs pass

+        rake spec

+1. Start a server

+        rails s

+1. Open a browser and navigate to http://localhost:3000

 # Challenge for Software Engineer - Big Data
 To better assess a candidates development skills, we would like to provide the following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours).